-Fair Trade emphasises support and respect for producers through paying a fair price, improved working conditions, sustainable community developments and fair terms of trade.
+Fair Trade emphasises support and respect for producers, farmers and workers through paying a fair price, improved working conditions, sustainable community developments and fair terms of trade.

 What we’ve realised is that really the question is not so much ‘what does Fair Trade do?’ but more ‘What are you doing if you don’t buy Fair Trade?’
 And not all Fair Trade schemes are the same.

-FairTSA certified ensures that those that produce our coconut oil, directly benefit……all workers (from the farmers to factory workers) are paid a fair wage and have contracts so they cannot be exploited; farmers receive a fair price for their coconuts; and it also means no child labour and cruelty to or misuse of animals.
+FairTSA certified ensures that those farmers and workers who produce our products directly benefit……all workers (from the farmers to factory workers) are paid a fair wage and have contracts so they cannot be exploited; farmers receive a fair price for their products; and it also means no child labour and cruelty to or misuse of animals.

 Life in these producer countries can be quite different to our own.
 Take, for example, access to clean, safe, drinking water.
 In our developed societies we often don’t think about this, we simply take it for granted.
-For indigenous communities such as those on Mindanao, the Philippines, access to safe drinking water can be a matter of life and death and that is no exaggeration.
+For indigenous communities such as those in the Philippines, access to safe, clean drinking water can be a matter of life and death and that is no exaggeration.

-Many waterborne pathogens, both bacteria and viruses, can cause severe illnesses and waterborne pathogens are one of the leading causes of infant and small children's deaths.
+Many waterborne pathogens, both bacteria and viruses, can cause severe illnesses and waterborne pathogens are one of the leading causes of infant and small children's deaths, in that area.

 Health care in the rural areas of the Philippines is bad to non-existent and with an annual national health care budget of $7 per capita (2010), most of which is spent in the urban centers, this is not surprising.
 In rural areas, such as those where our coconut oil is produced, typically less than half of this budget is allocated to inhabitants.

-Our Fair Trade premium has contributed towards the construction of two wells, giving villagers access to safe water.
-With an average annual family income of EURO 1,850 (2011), limited or no public transportation and very limited access to health care, these simple hand-operated wells alleviate some of the hardship in the lives of 200 people and may save many young lives.
+You can see how our Fair Trade premium here has made a great improvement to lives, through the building of the wells, mentioned above.
+These simple hand-operated wells alleviate some of the hardship in the lives of 200 people and may save many young lives.

-The small farmers are paid a fair price for the coconuts they supply and the price premium for this product funds sustainable community development projects.
+The farmers are paid a fair price for the crops they supply and the price premium for this product funds sustainable community development projects.